 Coenzyme Q10 has a strong antioxidant effect and improves the oxygen supply to the tissues of the gums and helps in preventing and curing gingivitis.

 I’ve already mentioned the health benefits of chlorella.
 This green algae helps to relieve, heal and treat gingivitis.
 Chlorella contains a compound that can enhance immune function and stimulate tissue repair.

 Avoid consuming simple sugars and alcohol as they increase the accumulation of plaque on the teeth and weaken the immune system.
 Instead, consume foods rich in fiber such as fruits, vegetables, beans and whole grains.

 Brushing your teeth and flossing

-Brush horizontally on the border between the gums and the teeth so the bristles will penetrate the space between the teeth and gums and will remove the leftover food and plaque.
+Brush in circular motions on the border between the gums and the teeth so the bristles will penetrate the space between the teeth and gums and will remove the leftover food and plaque.
 In addition to brushing your teeth with a brush, it is recommended to use a dental floss to clean between the teeth to prevent food from sticking between the teeth resulting in a favorite area for bacteria.
 Make sure you are not making these common brushing mistakes.

 Visit dental hygienist

 Visit a dental hygienist at least once a year to remove plaque and tartar.
-If your gingivitis doesn’t improve or getting worse, see your dentist.
+If your gingivitis doesn’t improve or is getting worse, see your dentist.